mri2410/HomeGuard-1/README.md

 HomeGuard
 =========

-To run the program, first clone the directory to your local machine:
+To run the program, first open a terminal, create a directory and clone the directory in your local machine:
 $ git clone https://github.com/raiarun/HomeGuard

-cd into HomeGuard,
-run $ python publisher.py
+open another terminal, cd into HomeGuard, run $ python publisher.py

-cd into HomeInformation,
-run $ qmake
+open another terminal, cd into HomeInformation, run $ qmake
   $ make
   run the executable.